Benefits of reflexology foot massage

 More info on reflexology massage

-Not quite.
-Reflexology is a manual treatment performed with hands rather than acupuncture needles, and it mostly targets the hands and feet, not specific pain points on the body.
+In reality, the reflexology and acupuncture are completely different.
+As a manual treatment, reflexology is performed with hands rather than acupuncture needles.
+It also targets hands and feet, not specific pain points on the body.

 Reflexology is a safe treatment to book if you’re pregnant, but check your therapist’s bio to make sure they offer reflexology for pregnancy before you book.
 Otherwise, try our specialist pregnancy treatment.

 If you have a health condition and you’re not sure about booking a massage, your GP should be able to advise on whether to book or not.

 Otherwise, to keep you and your therapist safe, it’s important to hold off on getting a massage if you’re unwell with a fever or flu-like symptoms, or if you have a contagious skin disease.
 Therapists have the right to cancel your treatment if they think it will harm you or them in any way.